Slope Landscape Design

 How to hold back soil on a slope?

-How do you create a naturalistic hillside garden?
+How do you stabilise a steep slope?

 How to stabilise a steep slope?